 - Something you have – like your mobile phone that receives a one-time passcode, smart chip, or hard token

-- Something you are – using biometrics like a fingerprint, retina scanner, voice recognition, or behavior analysis
+- Something you are – using biometrics like a fingerprint, retina scanner, face scanner, voice recognition, or behavior analysis

 Probably one of the best-known apps is Google Authenticator.
 With this app, the first time you use it on a device, you can “remember” that device, so you don’t have to authenticate your computer, tablet, or mobile device every time you wish to log on.